Reviews

 Does Fiona Loans have customer support?

-There is also a web form that you can send them a message.
-Fiona’s customer service team will get back to you within 24-48 hours.
-You can use Fiona’s FAQ page to find general help or for questions like “What is a personal loan.”
+There’s also a web form for sending messages.
+Fiona’s customer service team responds within 24-48 hours.
+You can use Fiona’s FAQ page for general help or questions like “What is a personal loan.”

-Since its platform is a marketplace, you won’t receive support after your loan is closed.
-You must contact your lender at that point.
+Since the platform operates as a marketplace, you won’t receive support after your loan closes.
+At that point, you must contact your lender directly.

 How much does Fiona Loans cost?

-Fiona doesn’t charge any fees to use its platform.
-However, you do need to be aware that some lenders may charge an origination fee if you take out a loan.
+Fiona doesn’t charge any fees for using its platform.
+However, be aware that some lenders may charge origination fees if you take out a loan.

 Does Fiona Loans offer anything other than personal loans?

-Fiona offers more than just personal loans.
+Fiona offers much more than personal loans.
 Find your next savings account, credit card, or mortgage using its marketplace.
-They also have a ton of educational content to learn more about specific loan products or other financial topics like how credit scores work.
+They also provide extensive educational content to help you learn about specific loan products and other financial topics like credit score mechanics.

 Fiona Loans Education